-3.2.1 Definitions
+3.2.1.2 Changes

-- A. The faculties of educational units or graduate programs initiate proposals for new academic programs and for changes in existing academic programs.
-Such proposals shall be processed as provided in SR 3.2. - B. Changes to an academic program include changes to: - the requirements for admission. - 2. the specific courses, the number of credit hours, or other requirements, for a certificate or degree, - 3. a major, minor, area, core, or track within an undergraduate degree. - 4. a core or concentration within a master's degree, - a core or specialization within a doctoral degree (either a research/scholarship doctorate, a professional practice doctorate, or an advanced practice doctorate),
+- B. Changes to an academic program include changes to: - 1. the requirements for admission, - 2. the specific courses, the number of credit hours, or other requirements, for a certificate or degree, - 3. a major, minor, area, core, or track within an undergraduate degree,

-- 6. change in mode of delivery (e.g., to a distance learning or correspondence format), because it may be that the nature of the educational material is such that it cannot be delivered in distance learning form without being a substantive change in content - 7. the title of a certificate, degree, major, minor, area, core, track, concentration or specialization.
+- a core or concentration within a master's degree (either a research /scholarship master's degree or a professional master's degree) [US:3/19/2018], - 5. a core or specialization within a doctoral degree (either a research/scholarship doctorate, a professional practice doctorate, or an advanced practice doctorate), - change in mode of delivery (e.g., to a distance learning or correspondence format), because it may be that the nature of the educational material is such that it cannot be delivered in distance learning form without being a substantive change in content, - 7. the title of a certificate, degree, major, minor, area, core, track, concentration or specialization, - changes in probation and suspension procedures and policies [SREC: 1/30/2018]